noabrtn19/gptchess/README.md

   | LLM Temperature    | between 0 and N (llm dependant) | Can temperature enhance the ability to play? |

 - **Constraints Across Factors**:
-    - Using third party-api LLM or closed source LLM do not guarantee reproducibility.
+    - Using third party-api LLM or closed source LLM does not guarantee reproducibility.
     - Due to the way temperature affects the LLM mechanism, using a temperature different of zero require the use of statistical analysis techniques and many iterations for each experiment to guarantee results.
     - Due to Stockfish using some randomness & parallel computing, results can vary between different machines or even runs on a single machine.